appcelerator-forks/m1ga.ti-create/README.md

 It will automatically create a new project inside the folder and opens a new atom instance with the project

-### create a widget / controller
+### create a widget / controller / model

 To create a new controller or widget you have to be inside an existing Alloy folder.

-* run "Ti Create: widget" / "Ti Create: controller"
+* run "Titanium: create widget" / "Titanium: create controller" / "Titanum: create model"
 * add the name in the input dialog